iriven/Badges/Paypal/Thankyou.md

-## TANK YOU !
+## THANK YOU !

 We appreciate your support of our work in this manner.
-Tank you for your contribution.
+Thank you for your contribution.

 sincerly